swcarpentry/python-novice-inflammation/_episodes/08-defensive.md

 ~~~
 numbers = [1.5, 2.3, 0.7, -0.001, 4.4]
 total = 0.0
-for n in numbers:
+for num in numbers:
-    assert n > 0.0, 'Data should only contain positive values'
+    assert num > 0.0, 'Data should only contain positive values'
-    total += n
+    total += num
 print('total is:', total)
 ~~~
 {: .language-python}